DavidAbram/do-ssl/README.md

 }
 ```

 1. Ensure you can SSH to child servers without a password.
-If not, perform the following steps:
+If not, take the follwing actions:

     1. On the master server, use ``ssh-keygen`` to generate a SSH key pair without a passphrase.
     2. Copy the content of ``/root/.ssh/id_rsa.pub`` to ``/root/.ssh/authorized_keys`` on child servers.